AyrA/MakeMKV/README.md

 If you installed into a custom directory or use MakeMKV in a portable fashion, place the updater into the same directory that contains `MakeMKV.exe` and (optional) create a shortcut to the updater on the Desktop.

+## Command Line Argument

+You can force a key update with the `/force` switch